spieglt/Cloaker/README.md

 # Cloaker

-Ready-to-use downloads on the [Releases](https://github.com/spieglt/Cloaker/releases) page Version 2.0 improvements: removed Encrypt and Decrypt buttons, it now automatically detects mode.
+Ready-to-use downloads on the [Releases](https://github.com/spieglt/Cloaker/releases) page Version 2.0 improvements: added automatic mode detection, removed Encrypt and Decrypt buttons, deleted Windows MFC GUI in favor of statically-linked Qt on all 3 platforms.

 ### Very simple cross-platform file encryption

 Have you ever wanted to protect a file with a password and found it unnecessarily difficult to do so?
 Cloaker aims to provide the most straightforward file encryption possible.
 Just drop a file onto the window, set a password, and choose where to save it.
 To decrypt, drop the encrypted file on the window, enter the password, and choose the output location.
-(Tip: decrypt to a ramdisk to avoid touching the filesystem.)
+(Tip: decrypt to a ramdisk for temporary use to avoid writing data to permanent storage.)

 ![Demo](demo.gif)